rlads2017G1/old-blog/_posts/2017-11-21-Posts-on-GitHub-Pages-Part-1.md

 ##    geom_histogram(binwidth = 0.5)
 ## ```
 ```
-Note that the first code chunk above didn't appear in the md file.
+Note that the first code chunk(which contains `include=FALSE`) above didn't appear in the md file.

 ### LaTeX
 LaTeX is used for creating neat mathematic notations, and Rmarkdown supports it.